 Animals have much more acute hearing than humans.
 That’s one of the reasons my dog used to shake uncontrollably, jump in the shower, and start digging when he heard fireworks.
 This is him still hiding even after fireworks ended because he was so scared.

 Animal research indicates animals hear the sound of fireworks at twice the decibel level as us—analogous to standing at the base of an airplane’s engine as it takes off.
-No form of entertainment can be worth subjecting animals to such trauma.
+No form of entertainment can be worth subjecting animals to so much trauma.
 Take a moral stand.
-Refuse to attend any events that light off fireworks.
+Refuse to attend any events that light off fireworks and ask your town leadership to end this cruel tradition.
 Animals should never suffer so people can celebrate a holiday.